Featured Image - Recipe for German Style Meatballs

 Spoon Sauce over the Uncooked MeatballsSpoon the sauce over the meatballs.

-Baked Meatballs - Baked in Glass Oblong Baking Dish for Easy CleanupBake the meatballs, uncovered for 2 hours.
+Baked Meatballs - Baked in Glass Oblong Baking Dish for Easy CleanupBake the meatballs in preheated oven, uncovered for 2 hours.
 Allow to cool for 15 minutes and then turn the meatballs in the sauce.
 If you’re planning to take this to a potluck dinner, you may also opt to place the meatballs in a slow cooker to keep warm on low.

 Serve Meatballs as an Appetizer with Toothpicks - Served in USA Brown BowlThis recipe will easily serve 8-10 people.
 Serve as an Appetizer with toothpicks or a Main Dish at your next German Dinner or Oktoberfest Celebration.